MagicNatu/Forecast_app/README.md

 To access the application UI, navigate to "localhost:8000/main".

-JSON data is available from within the application, or by navigating to "localhost:8000/forecast/{add location}/{number_of_days}".
+JSON data is available by navigating to "localhost:8000/current/{location}" or "localhost:8000/forecast/{location}/{days}"
-Forecasts are only available for number_of_days < 5.

 To run associated tests, run "go test -v"

 ******
-For those who are unable to compile, there is a pre-compiled binary provided
+For those who don't have go installed, there is a pre-compiled binary provided
 ******